 2. Using System File Checker

 System File Checker or SFC is one of the most useful tools in a situation like this.
 It’s a tool that Windows provides to fix itself by repairing or replacing corrupted or missing files.
-Running this program may seem complicated at the first glance but it is honestly a piece of cake.
+Running this program may seem complicated at first glance, but it is honestly a piece of cake.

-- First run the inbox Deployment Image Servicing and Management (DISM) tool prior to running the System File Checker.
+- First, run the inbox Deployment Image Servicing and Management (DISM) tool prior to running the System File Checker.
 To do this, open an elevated command prompt from the start menu.
 Enter the command “DISM.exe /Online /Cleanup-image /Restorehealth” and press Enter.
 It will take a few minutes for this operation to be completed.

 3. Update drivers

 The most probable cause for Kmode exception not handled is a faulty driver.
 Updating the driver would usually make the problem go away.
 Unfortunately for you, this can sometimes cause more errors and a Kmode not handled BSOD.
-So it’s much more safer to boot into the safe mode and update your drivers in that mode.
+So it’s much safer to boot into the safe mode and update your drivers in that mode.